min2ha/ukwa-site/content/target/58216/index.en.md

   "subject": null
 }

-# Mail Online: The 19-year-old woman who has been addicted to porn since she was eight - and the devastating impact it has had on her relationships

 News article about a woman who is addicted to porn and the negative impact this has had on her life